 But your work is not yet done.

-All too often, migrating between two platforms during a redesign effort is an afterthought, yet it is the most critical part of the redesign effort.
+All too often, migrating between two platforms during a redesign effort is an afterthought, yet it is the most crucial part of the digital redesign effort.

 - How do we preserve all of our SEO juice during this migration?